Earl Wesley Berry

-Earl Wesley Berry (May 5, 1959 – May 21, 2008) was a convicted kidnapper and murderer from the United States.
+Earl Wesley Berry (May 5, 1959 – May 21, 2008) was an American convicted kidnapper and murderer.
 He was on Mississippi's death row with 64 others but was issued a stay of execution in October 2007 by the U.S. Supreme Court.
 He was ultimately executed on May 21, 2008.

 Early life

 Based on court testimony, Berry was a disturbed suicidal young man who reportedly attempted to swallow a razor blade at one time, and who had spent time in mental institutions for paranoid schizophrenia.
 His IQ was estimated to be well below average.

 Criminal record

 Berry had seven prior convictions between 1979 and 1981: two escapes, two grand larceny convictions, perjury, burglary, and simple assault on a law enforcement officer.

 During early 1979, Berry was stopped in Maben, MS by then Chief of Police Jimmy McLemore for a traffic offense.
 During the stop, McLemore attempted to take Berry into custody.
 A fight ensued with Berry being shot in the stomach, arm and a ricochet to the back of the neck as he attempted to flee.
 (Berry v.
 McLemore, US Court of Appeals, Fifth Circuit No.81-4106).